AnthonMS/DiscOllama/README.md

 ## Features

 - Ollama LLM server integration: The bot uses Ollama to process and generate responses based on user input and past interactions.
+- Huggingface pipelines for ASR (Automatic Speech Recognition) and TTS (Text-to-Speech)
 - Nginx for secure reverse proxy to Ollama